 - Provide a better understanding of buyers, their needs, and how to fix them.

-- Create higher lead conversions by aligning your teams around a customer-centric vision.
+- Accelerate lead conversions by aligning your teams around a customer-centric vision.

 Identifying your customer touchpoints enables you to have a better understanding of what your customers are feeling at each stage of their buying process with your company and through different mediums and channels.